Matin3230/Ticket-Booking-System-VB.NET/README.md

 **Abstract**

 The project is about the “Ticket Booking system”.
 This project is implemented in VB.net platform using a concept of object oriented programming.
-So we make a project on TICKET BOOKING SYSTEM in Microsoft Visual Studio 2012 software.
+The VB.net course enables students to develop programs in ‘Microsoft Visual Studio’ using object oriented programming approach.

 a.
 Developed GUI Application using Form Controls and its events.